PIONEERING INTRAOPERATIVE DESIGN.

 WITH INNOVATIVE RF SHIELDING.

 Proper MR-imaging requires a sealed environment, free from electromagnetic interference.
 To ensure the imaging modalities produce premium, diagnostic-quality images, we design a patented RF-shielding system, featuring:

 - Copper paneling for walls, ceiling and floor space

 - Distinct electrical systems for fluid surgical/imaging transitions

 We select premium boom & lighting-equipment specifically for intraoperative MR environments.
 Then, we configure the lighting for intraoperative imaging – ensuring the clinical team can safely and efficiently position equipment outside the magnetic field.

 WITH REGULATED AIRFLOW.

-We design the hybrid IMRIS Surgical Theatre to maintain sterility at all times.
+We design the hybrid IMRIS Surgical Theatre to help maintain sterility.
 Whether it’s during surgery or imaging, an “air curtain” always surrounds the patient on the OR table.
-Meanwhile, positive air-pressure and minimized mixing of room & supply-air maintain the sterile environment.
+Meanwhile, positive air-pressure and minimized mixing of room and supply-air helps to maintain the sterile environment.